datahub-project/datahub/docs/automations/bigquery-tag-propagation.md

 ### Q: Are policy tags bi-directionally synced?

-A: No, policy tags are currently only propagated from DataHub to BigQuery, not the other way around.
+A: No, policy tags are only propagated from DataHub to BigQuery, not vice versa.
+It is recommended not to enable `extract_policy_tags_from_catalog` during ingestion, as this will ingest policy tags as BigQuery labels.
+Our sync process propagates Glossary Term assignments to BigQuery as Policy Tags.

 ### Q: What happens during ingestion?